Best things to do in Tokyo: A 2026 travel guide

 Holding the title for the most Michelin-starred restaurants in the world, Tokyo is a culinary capital.
 With over 200 options, fine dining in Tokyo is an experience like no other.

-To start, here’s a list of five Michelin-starred restaurants in Tokyo:
+To start, here are some of the most popular Michelin-starred restaurants in Tokyo:

 - Kanda in Minato: An intimate Kaiseki restaurant.